DynamicDevices/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 you must install python 3 and make the default command `python` is calling `python3` see [this](https://dev.to/meetsohail/change-the-python3-default-version-in-ubuntu-1ekb)

+**NOTE** This can take a long time and doesn't appear to do much.
+It took 10-20 minutes for me.

 ## 2. Install Firewall and set up

 ### 2.1 Install